Dom-TC/ledger-bot/spec.md

 ## TODO

 1. Move to single `MessageGenerators` class?
 At least switch to just passing in Transaction object.
 Ensure all messages are split by length.
+Include /lookup output
 2. Consolidate dm and slash commands?
 3. Implement events system
-4. Add `/lookup` command - shows a users history (don't include prices or wine details)
-5. Add schedule to automatically delete events channels.
+4. Add schedule to automatically delete events channels.
 Post one month after event date giving two weeks notice.
 Let user react or comment to stop.
 If no response, delete in a further two weeks